appuio/website/content/blog/2023-09-08-ruckblick-beerup-8/index.en.md

 title: "Review of Beerup #8"
 date: 2023-09-08
 featured_image: appuio-slides-1-.png
-summary: On September 7th, we invited our community to the 8th edition of Beerup at the VSHN Tower - a casual gathering of tech enthusiasts who wish to discuss not just beer but primarily the latest trends and developments in the world of containers.
+summary: On September 7th, we invited our community to the 8th edition of the Beerup at the VSHN Tower – a casual gathering of techies who discussed not only beer but also the latest trends and developments in the container world.
   The late afternoon was marked by two fascinating presentations that offered profound insights into the current and upcoming developments of OpenShift, APPUiO Managed, and APPUiO Cloud.
 ---
 ### OpenShift and Beyond: A Glimpse into the Future